ROLES AND RESPONSIBILITIES OF BOARD MEMBERS

 - Hosting.
 Hosting prospective donors for campus tours together with staff.
 Board members are willing to bring individuals to campus and participate in a campus tour.

 - Sponsoring.
 Sponsoring a college event at home/business.
-Board members are willing (as appropriate) to make their home or place of business the site of a President’s Circle event.
+Board members are willing (as appropriate) to make their home or place of business the site of a President’s Circle or foundation event.

 Leadership